meop/core-pwsh/README.md

 # Setting up

-## PowerShell Core
+## Install PowerShell Core

-1. Install PowerShell Core:

 https://github.com/PowerShell/PowerShell

-2. Clone this project to the PowerShell profile directory
+## Clone this project to the PowerShell profile directory

-Note: If you already have files there that you want to use, this can be cloned into a sub folder and then Modules can be linked.. but that is outside the scope of this README
+Note: If you already have files there that you want to keep, this project can instead be cloned into a sub folder there and you can swap between profiles, but that is outside the scope of this documentation

-Otherwise, you can clone directly to the folder

-Locations:

-Windows:
+### Locations

+#### Windows

 \%userprofile%\Documents\PowerShell\

-Linux:
+##### Linux

 ./config/powershell

+## Copy prompt

+If you want to use the provided prompt, or want to modify, or create your own.. you can then copy it into /Initializers

+> pseudo: cp /prompt.ps1 /Initializers/prompt.ps1